WHAT DOES IT TAKE TO Be A “POWER SMART” LEADER?Download our free on-demand webinar, Available now!

 In this webinar you will discover exactly why power becomes corrupting, the common traps leaders fall into, and the 3 key competencies for using power effectively in a leadership role.

 Ready to become a power-smart leader?
-Simply fill out the form below to download our on-demand webinar, Power Intelligence®: Becoming a Power Smart Leader.
-Available March 4th, 2019!
+Simply fill out the form below to receive the download link and begin your journey toward Power Intelligence® today.

 Key Lessons of This Webinar

 In our research with leaders, one fact stands out: positional power does not always translate into a sense of power.
 While Positional Power bestows a license to act, Personal Power bestows the capacity to act.
 Your personal sense of power is a critical component of using power well.

 Watch out for the lure of low rank

 Feeling powerless is a trap for many leaders.
 It’s the number one reason people misuse their power.
 Learn to recognize low rank moments, and develop your toolkit for withstanding triggers and other threats to your sense of empowerment.

 Close the Gap